cognitect-labs/REBL-distro/README.md

 ## Features

-* a two-pane browser/viewer system for viewing collections and their contents
+* A two-pane browser/viewer system for viewing collections and their contents
-* navigation into and back out of nested collections
+* Navigation into and back out of nested collections
-* a structured editor pane for entering expressions to be evaluated
+* A structured editor pane for entering expressions to be evaluated
-* a root browse of a history of expression evaluations
+* A root browse of a history of expression evaluations
-* the ability to 'wrap' a stdio based REPL (e.g. Clojure's native REPL) so that it can monitor and display the interactions therein, while still allowing them to flow back to the host (e.g. the editor)
+* The ability to 'wrap' a stdio based REPL (e.g. Clojure's native REPL) so that it can monitor and display the interactions therein, while still allowing them to flow back to the host (e.g. the editor)
-* when used with non-stdio repls (e.g. nREPL), can be launched a la carte and accepts values to inspect via an API call
+* When used with non-stdio repls (e.g. nREPL), can be launched a la carte and accepts values to inspect via an API call
-* the ability to capture nested values as defs in the user namespace
+* The ability to capture nested values as defs in the user namespace
-* the ability to run multiple independent UI windows
+* The ability to run multiple independent UI windows
-* metadata viewing
+* Metadata viewing
-* datafy support
+* Datafy support
-* extensibility to new browsers and viewers
+* Extensibility to new browsers and viewers
-* full keyboard control via [hotkeys](https://github.com/cognitect-labs/REBL-distro/wiki/Hotkeys)
+* Full keyboard control via [hotkeys](https://github.com/cognitect-labs/REBL-distro/wiki/Hotkeys)

 ### NOTE - tap> is not currently wired up in the UI.